CU-ESIIL/management-practices-prevent-thresholds-innovation-summit-2025__17/docs/index.md

-# Identifying linked disturbances and associated management intervenetions to prevent tipping points
+# Identifying linked disturbances and associated management interventions to prevent tipping points

 <!-- =========================================================
 HERO (Swap hero.jpg, title, strapline, and the three links)
 ========================================================= -->

-**Importance:** Using the ICS database we are identifying whether ecological disturbances have overlapped in the U.S. and if there are intervention straetegies that can mitigate the impacts of linked disturabnce.
+**Importance:** Using the ICS database we are identifying whether ecological disturbances have overlapped in the U.S. and if there are intervention strategies that can mitigate the impacts of linked disturbances.

+<!--

 > **About this site:** This public log captures our rapid work at the Innovation Summit.
 Update it directly in your browser (open a file → pencil icon → Commit changes) so teammates and partners can follow along.

-<!--

 ## How to use this page (for the team)
 - **Edit this file:** `docs/index.md` → ✎ → change text → **Commit changes**.